Controversies surrounding the Royal Canadian Mounted Police: Kinder Morgan pipeline in Canada

 During early stages of the construction of the controversial Kinder Morgan pipeline which was met by massive protests and physical resistance, the RCMP was brought in to disperse them.
 This resulted in a number of arrests.
 Amongst those arrested were Member of Parliament Elizabeth May and Tamo Campos, grandson of David Suzuki, which the activist made a speech against, and criticized the RCMP's actions.

 Opponents of the Kinder Morgan pipeline alleged that the RCMP deliberately targeted them for arrests.

 Homophobia

 On November 11, 2020 the Honourable Michel Bastarache, C.C.
 Q.C.
 Independent Assessor, released his report Broken Dreams Broken Lives.
 In it Bastarache wrote "What I learned led me to conclude that a toxic culture prevails in the RCMP.
 This culture encourages, or at least tolerates, misogynistic, racist and homophobic attitudes among many members of the RCMP."

+2020 Nova Scotia attacks

+On April 18 and 19, 2020, 51-year-old Gabriel Wortman committed multiple shootings and set fires at 16 locations in the Canadian province of Nova Scotia, killing 22 people, and injuring three others before he was shot and killed by the RCMP) in the community of Enfield.
+The attacks are the deadliest shooting rampage in Canadian history, exceeding the 1989 École Polytechnique massacre in Montreal, where 14 women were killed.

+The families of the victims, as well as the residents of Portapique, strongly condemned the RCMP's response to the attacks, as well as their transparency in the criminal investigation.
+Police were criticized for not using Alert Ready to warn the public about the unfolding attacks, as well as not responding to reports of Wortman's previous behaviour and acts of violence.
+An investigation into law enforcement's response to the rampage, including the decision not to use Alert Ready, was launched.
+A public inquiry into the law enforcement response was declared on July 28, 2020, following escalating criticism of the investigation's lack of transparency.

+CBC News' television program The Fifth Estate and online newspaper Halifax Examiner analyzed the timeline of events, and both observed a myriad of failures and shortcomings in the RCMP response.
+A criminologist criticised the RCMP's response as "a mess" and called for an overhaul in how the agency responds to active shooter situations, citing its failure to properly respond to other such incidents in the past.